sarathkumar365/Dynamic-Forms/README.md

 Open http://localhost:3000

 ## Notes
-- JSON is stored in TEXT columns; UI parses/pretty-prints where needed.
-- To switch to Postgres later, change `datasource db` provider, set `DATABASE_URL`, and convert fields to `Json`.
+- Database uses Postgres with Prisma `Json` columns for compiled schemas and submissions.
+- If you prefer SQLite, change the Prisma `datasource` provider to `sqlite`, convert `Json` fields to `String` (TEXT) and stringify/parse at the API boundaries.
+- Do not commit real API keys to `.env`.

 ---